Answered By: David McGowan Last Updated: Mar 31, 2017 Views: 204

 - The student intends to publish the thesis as a monograph or series of articles and electronic publication could compromise opportunities for publication

-If the reason for which you wish to restrict access is not included on the above list, you should notify the Repository Team (0151 794 2832) immediately so that a discussion can be held with regard to restricting access to your thesis.
+If the reason for which you wish to restrict access is not included on the above list, you should notify the Library Research Support Team (0151 794 2832) immediately so that a discussion can be held with regard to restricting access to your thesis.